chelbyrhoades/lurker/README.md

   python3 lurker.py
 ```
 ## Getting the Results
-All results are displayed in the 'report.txt' document.
+All results, other than tfidf matrix, are displayed in the 'report.txt' document.
+The tfidf matrix is in 'Matrix.xlxs'

 ## Usage
 For the project: